Vitols999/QMS-WIKI/OfflineDocumentation.md

 because in that case the argument passed to your browser must be interpretable as a Windows path.

+## QMapTool documentation

+The offline QMapTool documentation is located in the `QMapShack-doc/QMapTool` directory.
+To create navigation bars and HTML files for the files in this subdirectory change to this subdirectory and proceed as described above for QMS.

 ///Footnotes Go Here///